HasanKhatib/yolov8-detection-visualizer/readme.md

     ```
     pip install ultralytics opencv-python numpy tinydb
     ```
-2. Run the YOLO Webcam Script
+2. Run the YOLO Script

-    This script detects objects using your webcam and stores results in detections.json.
+    This script detects objects using your webcam or an image and stores results in detections.json.

+    To use the webcam:
     ```
+    python yolo.py --mode cam
+    ```

+    To use an image:
+    ```
-    python yolo.py
+    python yolo.py --mode img --image image.jpg
     ```
 3. Start the Web Dashboard